Special Invite: New "Small Communities, Big Decisions" pilot program for local governments under 15k population.

 Accurate and Reliable Community Engagement

-Hundreds of government leaders trust Polco for insights from surveys and analytics in one easy-to-use online platform.
+Thousands of government leaders trust Polco for insights from polls, surveys and data analytics in one easy-to-use online platform.

 You work hard to make the right decisions, but…

 You need better public participation to build greater trust

 You need to ask the right questions the right way

 You want to hear from voices that reflect your entire community

 Clear input is drowning in all the noise